Local Construction Projects – COM & SFD

-A portion of Parking Lot 12 has been closed these past few weeks as a result of damage to one of our PV canopies.
-Shoring for the repairs have been installed and destructive testing of the concrete pier is in progress.
+A portion of Parking Lot 12 remains closed as a result of damage to one of our PV canopies.
+Repairs are in progress and construction is scheduled to be done by the end of August.

 Construction Activity for the Learning Resource Center

 Over the course of the demolition there will be large trucks entering and exiting the site via the driveway close to the crosswalk on College Avenue.
 Please see the attached site map.
 Note the red box outlining the crosswalk on College Avenue.
 Please remember to activate the crosswalk signals so that vehicles know pedestrians are in the crosswalk.

 The County of Marin is in the final design phase for the rehabilitation of Sir Francis Drake Boulevard between Highway 101 and the Ross town limits.
 The project objectives are to improve vehicle flow, transit operations, and pedestrian and bicyclist circulation and safety.